Interplay between critical and off-critical zeros of two-dimensional Epstein zeta functions: Zeros on the critical line

-where the sign $\pm$ determines the up/down branches of $\rho_y(\Delta)$.
-Note that the ratio $-a/c$ must be positive for each left edge zero and this fact is verified by numerical computation.
-Singular expansion of type (\ref{deltarho1}) with exponent $\frac{1}{2}$ occurs in a mean-field description of classical statistical systems at the second-order phase transition \cite{Baxter82,Samaj13}.
+where the sign $\pm$ determines the up/down branches of $\rho_y(\Delta)$. \end{lemma} \begin{remark} In particular, the leading order term of our asymptotics is given, as $\Delta\to \Delta^*$, by

+Here, the ratio $-a/c$ must be positive for the real component $\rho_y$ to exist and it was checked numerically for all left edge zeros presented in Table \ref{edgetable} that it is so.
+Notice that singular expansion of type {\rm (\ref{deltarho1})} with the critical exponent $\frac{1}{2}$ occurs in a mean-field description of classical statistical systems at the second-order phase transition \cite{Baxter82,Samaj13}.
+An analogous analysis can be done for right edge zeros. \end{remark} \begin{proof} For a critical edge zero $\rho^*=\frac{1}{2}+i\rho_y^*$, the linear term of order $\delta\rho_y$ is absent in (\ref{finalequation}) since $f(\rho_y^*,\Delta^*)=0$.
+Terms on the left-hand side of (\ref{finalequation}) can be classified according to their power in the smallness parameter $\delta\Delta$ and the leading order can be easily derived.
 To go to the next order in $\delta\Delta$, one adds to $\delta\rho_y$ in (\ref{deltarho1}) a higher-order term $\alpha \delta\Delta$ with the as-yet-undetermined constant $\alpha$.
 Expanding all functions in (\ref{finalequation}) up to the order $\left( \delta\Delta \right)^{3/2}$ one ends up with the relation $2c \alpha - b + a d/c = 0$ which fixes $\alpha$.
-Thus,
+It is now straightforward to get our final expression of the asymptotics. \end{proof}